5 Diseases That Cause Dysphagia. Causes, Mechanisms, and Recovery

 3. Cancer

-Cancer is one of the common diseases that cause dysphagia or difficulty swallowing, especially if the disease is pharynx or throat-related.
+Cancer is one of the common diseases that can cause dysphagia or difficulty swallowing, especially if the disease is pharynx or throat-related.
 Gomes et al. (2015) demonstrate that head and neck cancers can physically obstruct swallowing pathways, while radiation therapy causes inflammation, fibrosis, and reduced muscle function in treated areas.
-Cancer-related dysphagia results from tumors in the head, neck, or esophageal area, or from treatments like radiation and chemotherapy causing inflammation and tissue changes.
+Cancer-related dysphagia results from tumors in the head, neck, or esophageal area, or from treatments like radiation and chemotherapy, causing inflammation and tissue changes.

-Dysphagia recovery on cancer patients depends heavily on cancer type, stage, and treatment approach.
+Dysphagia recovery in cancer patients depends heavily on cancer type, stage, and treatment approach.
 Some patients experience temporary swallowing difficulties during active treatment that resolve within months after completion, while others face permanent changes requiring ongoing dietary modifications.

 4. Dementia